hattifn4ttar/youtube_supportfreemedia/readme.md

 ### Chrome Extension, opens YouTube channels of independent Russian media

 This extension helps to promote independent YouTube channels telling truth about the war in Ukraine.
-It opens a list of independent channels and plays/likes videos from these channels.
+It opens a list YT channels in multiple tabs and plays/likes videos.

 It is needed to compete with Putin's army of internet bots that are boosting propaganda materials on YouTube and helping to brainwash Russian people.